 All grant awardees also consent to:

-- Promptly completing a successful applicant questionnaire, including providing a photo and funding video, once notified of the grant award. - Keeping Wellbeing of Women informed and giving prior notice of any publications and/or publicity arising from the research.
+• Promptly completing a successful applicant questionnaire, including providing a photo and funding video, once notified of the grant award.

+• Keeping Wellbeing of Women informed of any publications and/or publicity arising from the research, where possible in advance.